‘He is motivated’: Snubbed from Peru’s national team, Raul Ruidiaz is back with the Sounders and hungry to keep scoring — and winning

 There were still some kinks for the Sounders to work out in preparation for their first match since May 30.
 Seattle ended the first portion of the season with two draws after opening the 2021 slate by scoring 10 goals in four matches.

-Schmetzer noted during a videoconference call with media on Thursday that there were some lulls at training.
+Schmetzer noted during a videoconference call with media Thursday that there were some lulls in training.
 He gave the team and technical staff a six-day layoff.

 “For us, this break is convenient in some sense, inconvenient in others,” Schmetzer said.
 “I laid it out there to the team the other day because they weren’t sharp in training.
 I said, ‘Look, you guys have to understand you haven’t played a game in three weeks.
 There’s going to be some time in the game where you might not be as clean as you normally are.
-What that requires is just a little bit more concentration.’”
+What that requires is just a little bit more concentration.’ ”

 The 1-1 result against Atlanta United on May 23 was particularly telling as the Eastern Conference club appeared to be the first to find success against the Sounders’ new formation that features two forwards and three center backs.

 L.A.
 (5-2-0) could use similar tactics in the matchup at Dignity Health Sports Park.
-Chicharito was shutout by the Sounders in a 3-0 loss at Lumen Field earlier this season.
+Chicharito was shut out by the Sounders in a 3-0 loss at Lumen Field earlier this season.
 The Galaxy’s last game was a 1-0 home win against San Jose on May 29.

 “We learned a little bit from the two games, the way Atlanta kind of matched us tactically,” Schmetzer said.
 “The Galaxy, we have an idea that they might try to match us with playing with three center backs.
 We’ll see if that manifests itself.
 We’re preparing for that. … Hopefully what we’ve learned from those last two games pushes us over the edge and we can win a few more games.”